bkleinen/bkleinen.github.io/hugo/content/classes/ws2021/networks/_index.md

 The Moodle Exam constitutes the "Schriftliche Modulabschlussprüfung", Lab Reports and Knowledge Checks are two "Modulbegleitend geprüfte Studienleistungen" as described and regulated in §8 and §12 in the [Rahmenstudien- und -prüfungsordnung (RStPO – Ba/Ma)](https://www.htw-berlin.de/hochschule/dokumente/rahmenordnungen/#c6063).

+### About the Knowledge Checks

+The knowledge checks are brief moodle quizzes on the material of the book chapters as announced in the schedule.
+You are required to take these quizzes within the first 10 minutes of the lecture - they are open from 12:15-12:30.

+The knowledge checks are open-book-exams - you may use all materials.

+You may do them remotely if you are unable to attend class, but they have to be done within that time frame.

+If you are unable to do them within the scheduled time, contact me.
+I'll allow for up to 2 exceptions per person to take a replacement quizz later.
+I might pool them at the end of term.